Chapter 12:

 The candle watched as it got totally ignored while they argued about each clothing the other wore.

-"Pants make you feel like both your legs are financially well off and each have their own place!
+"Pants make you feel like both your legs are financially well off, each have their own place!
 A Dress, on the contrary make the legs feel like two broke roommates sharing a tent!"

 "Says the broke one wearing her roommate's shirt!"
-Karaza jabs immediately to protect dresses dignity.
+Karaza jabed immediately to protect the dignity of dresses.

-The argument died out.
-Roxy pulled her shirt to see the tag on the back, then stares at the void in shock.
+Roxy pulled her shirt to see the tag on the back.
+She stared at the void in shock.

 "Ewwww, I'm wearing a boy's clothes!"
 She said bursting with dramatically teary eyes, Karaza was laughing devilishly like she won.